Furniture Glossary®

 What to finish your living room with the right occasional table or TV stand but don’t know where to start?
 You can find definitions for all commonly used living room occasional furnishings like living room tables, entertainment walls, and more so you can shop like a pro.

-A small occasional table, usually half the size of a traditional end table, which is designed to be used alongside larger furnishings.
+A chairside table is a small accent table, usually half the size of a traditional end table, which is designed to be used alongside larger furnishings.
 Chairside tables provide the perfect surface for lamps, books, and drink coasters.

 Coffee Table: